 In recent news, Ragan’s PR Daily reported on how YouTube stars are now being hired by businesses due to how they pitch their products on this social media network.
 Brands hiring off the talent of YouTube is the future of pitch and sell; showing the influence of social media and the need for its presence in business.

 One of the most important aspects of product placement is having the infrastructure to physically get your goods into the hands of those who buy them.
-So before you launch a large-scale marketing campaign, ensure that you have established distribution channels that can operate smoothly, without cutting into your profit margin too heavily.
+So before you launch a large-scale marketing campaign, ensure that you have established distribution channels that can operate smoothly, without cutting into your profit margin too heavily. [pullquote]Effective marketing can spell disaster for a company or start up without a solid backbone of reliable distribution.[/pullquote]

 Maybe you’re an entrepreneur or you might be a large business who needs to downsize, in each case distribution logistics is important.
 It’s actually mad to think that someone could potentially run a wholesale distribution business successfully just from their basement.
 It is possible but would your customer trust your product if they questioned you on distribution and you say “it runs from my basement?”
 For the sake of customer trust and loyalty you might want to invest some money on the layout of distribution.
 Hiring out a storage unit or renting warehouse or office space would look far more professional than your basement and would speak volumes about your business.